Unemployment

 Summary main findings

-There were no significant differences in unemployment rates between young men and women from the same socio-economic backgrounds.
+• there were no differences above one percentage point in unemployment rates between young men and women from the same socio-economic backgrounds

-Young people from the Pakistani and Black ethnic groups were significantly more likely to be unemployed than White British young people from the same socio-economic background.
+• young people with a disability were significantly more likely to be unemployed than young people without a disability from the same socio-economic background

 By socio-economic background